boardsource/bs-python/README.md

 ## Freeze a lib that is not in CPY
 To freeze  another library you can simply add it to the FROZEN_REPO_LIST in cpy_git.py
+### Frozen libs already available
+* kmk_firmware
+* Adafruit_CircuitPython_DisplayIO_SSD1306
+* Adafruit_CircuitPython_SSD1306

-## other code changes
+## Other code changes
 Above is all that I have implemented But if you want to make random changes to the CPY code base feel free to do so.
 A few things I would like to ask of you.
 Make sure that the entry for your code is in misc_file_changes.py (unless another file is better eg: git changes should be in cpy_git.py).
 And make sure you add something to this file letting others know how to do your cool new change.

-## TODO / HELP WANTED / DISCLAMER
+## TODO / HELP WANTED / DISCLAIMER
 * typo / spelling
 * let me know if I need to make any more changes to stay legal
 * Add some boards
-* turn all my sick bash scripts into a make file LOL
-* freeze in kmk in some way.
-But I want it compiled to .mpy
 * I am a super python noob I barely know how to setup a python project.
-This one was setup using pipenv and python 3.9.x we dont have a reqerments.txt I dont know how to make one or if we need one we do have a pipfile tho.
+This one was setup using pipenv and python 3.9.x we dont have a requirements.txt I dont know how to make one or if we need one we do have a pipfile tho.
 * github action to add all the .uf2s from ./build_out to git hub releases
 * add colors to the logs (just the python parts)
+* inject custom code into circuitpython/supervisor/shared/filesystem.c to change the drive name and default code after we are freezing in kmk we will be able to have a u2f that is for cornes and it comes typing and working perfectly